 She is an active member of Holistic Moms Network and the La Leche League of Massachusetts, Rhode Island, & Vermont.
 She has also spoken on the benefits of having a birth doula at a La Leche League meeting and was a featured speaker at NICE-Natural Infant and Child Expo in March of 2016.
-She co-owns a natural parenting store, Instinctive Parent, which includes a cloth diaper service, Full Moon Diapers located in Pembroke, Massachusetts.
+She owns a cloth diaper service, Full Moon Diapers, which services the South Shore.

 Jocelyn lives in Duxbury, Massachusetts with her husband Neil, 2 daughters (10 and 7) and their 2 dogs (a long-haired miniature dachshund and dachshund mix rescue).

 - Certified Childbirth Educator, Lamaze International

 - Certified Postpartum & Infant Care Doula, ProDoula

 - Trained Babywearing Educator, Center for Babywearing Studies

 Lindsay has always made family and children a priority in her life and the work of a birth doula is the perfect compliment to her every day job as a massage therapist.
 She was drawn to becoming a doula while in college and pursued her doula training after having her second child when she knew the time was right.